Perth and the Swan Valley’s only organic Vineyard and winery has volunteers during the year to help maintain the vineyard and home.

 How long does it take to create wine from beginning to end?

-From the planting of the grapes it takes 7 years for the best vintage wines.
-You can get a crop of grapes in 18 months but it’s not very good for high quality wine.
-From the picking of the grapes to the bottling of the wine can take anything from nine months to two years.
+From the planting of the grapes, it takes 7 years for the best vintage wines.
+You can get a crop of grapes in 18 months but it’s not very good for high-quality wine.
+From the picking of the grapes to the bottling of the wine can take anything from nine months to ten years.

 I grow 24 madeleine vines that produce delicious table grapes that go to organic retailers between Christmas and New Year.
-If you keep the grapes in a cool room they can last up to a month.
+If you keep the grapes in your fridge they can last up to a month.

 What do you do to manage pests?

 I employ a variety of techniques.
-Chooks help to manage the weevils and other soil based bugs, usually the larva of such and we love the spiders in our vineyard – they eat some of the bugs and some of the bugs eat them!
+Chickens, known as chooks in Australia, help to manage the weevils and other soil-based bugs, usually the larva of such and we love the spiders in our vineyard – they eat some of the bugs and some of the bugs eat them!
 They also catch lots of different flies.

 What are some sprays a conventional grower could use on their crops?
 Any known side effects?
+There are many sprays available to conventional farmers.
 Ask Monsanto about herbicide resistance and residue levels in domestic animals and humans!

 Would you personally ever drink conventional wine?